 Already better than Calgary

 Young Canadians are used to their athletes doing great at the Winter Games.
-The last three games, we've won at least 24 medals and never finished lower than fifth, including a first place performance as hosts in Vancouver 2010.
+The last three games, we've won at least 24 medals and never finished lower than fifth, including a leading performance in gold medals as hosts in Vancouver 2010.

 But things weren't always so rosy.When Canada hosted in Calgary in 1988, that moment never came.
 The Games ended with only 2 silvers and 3 bronze.